kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

         - e.g., `Faculty`, `Staff` in an employee hierarchy
         - e.g., `Enemy`, `Level Boss` in a player hierarchy

   [!]
-Note: If there is an intermediary class that inherits the base class but does not implement (define) the pure virtual function(s) that it inherited inherited, then that intermediary class is also **abstract base class**.
+Note: If there is an intermediary class that inherits the base class but does not implement (define) the pure virtual function(s) that it inherited, then that intermediary class is also **abstract base class**.

 ### Pure Virtual Function